 A basic purpose of education in this democratic society is to prepare students for responsible self-expression.
-The student participating in patriotic ceremonies must not infringe on the right of other individuals.
+The student participating in patriotic ceremonies must not infringe on the rights of other individuals.
 The student must respect the rights and interests of others, including those who, because of personal or religious beliefs, choose not to participate in the observance of patriotic ceremonies.

-Recognizing that there is an appropriate time and place for the purpose of expressing opinion and beliefs, students meeting in the school building or on school grounds must be approved and authorized, in advance, by the principal.
-Demonstrations which interfere with the operation of the school or the classroom are inappropriate and prohibited.
-Students meetings must be scheduled (time and place) and conducted following procedures and policies of the school and Board of Education.
+Recognizing that there is an appropriate time and place for the purpose of expressing opinion and beliefs, student meetings in school buildings or on school grounds must be approved and authorized, in advance, by the principal.
+Demonstrations which interfere with the operation of the school or classroom are inappropriate and prohibited.
+Student meetings must be scheduled (time and place) and conducted following procedures and policies of the school and Board of Education.
 Failure to do so may result in termination of the meeting or assembly and possible disciplinary action.